“Whatever thy hand findeth, do with all thy might.” This was the advice that Adenike Ogunlesi’s mother would repeatedly give her as a child.

 Ogunlesi is the entrepreneur behind Nigerian children’s clothing manufacturer and retailer, Ruff ‘n’ Tumble.
 The brand has 15 stores across five cities in the country and has another opening before the end of the year.
 There are further plans to open an additional 28 stores between 2016 and 2018.

 They caught the attention of her sister-in-law who ordered seven pairs.
-And this planted the thought in Ogunlesi’s mind: maybe other mothers would be willing to pay for them.
+And this planted the thought in Ogunlesi’s mind: maybe other mothers would be willing to pay for them as well.

 She began selling them out of the boot of her car after dropping her children at school.
 When they sold, her husband suggested she make other clothing for children too.
 “So I took all my kids clothes apart to see how they were made, developed patterns out of some of them, and just started making trousers, shorts, shirts and skirts, and all kinds of things.”